martinbarge/martin-barge/about.md

 ---
 layout: page
-title: About me
+title: Martin Barge
-subtitle: What you may need to know
+subtitle: Teacher and Educational Technologist
 bigimg:
   - /img/path.jpg
   - /img/slide-01.jpg
   - /img/slide-02.jpg

 ---
-# About me
+# About me and my work
 ## Professional Background

 After training as a teacher of English as a Foreign Language in 1992, I taught English in Turkey, Spain and London, during which time I developed an interest in computer-assisted language learning (CALL).
 It was this interest that led me to take my Master's in Educational Technology at the University of Manchester School of Education.